Summary

 Why Thresholds Matter

 The thresholds are derived from the WTO Government Procurement Agreement (GPA) thresholds, denominated in Special Drawing Rights (SDRs).
-The European Commission converts these into euros every two years, adjusting for exchange rate movements.
-The 2026 revision reflects the SDR/EUR rate as at late 2025.
+The European Commission converts these into euros every two years via delegated regulation, adjusting for exchange rate movements.
+Revisions take effect on 1 January of the revision year — the next update is January 2028.
+To receive the update automatically when the new delegated regulation is published (typically October–November of the preceding year), subscribe to EUR-Lex Official Journal alerts at eur-lex.europa.eu.

 2026 Thresholds: Public Sector Contracts (Directive 2014/24/EU)